For more information and contacts visit my LinkedIn page.

-I have been writing songs for over three decades and have worked with numerous artists and line ups, as a live performer, co-writer, backstage and in the studio.
-I continue to supply material to artists and I am currently working with producer James Hawkins focusing on lyrics, song structure and top line melody.
+I have been writing songs for over three decades and have worked with many artists, as a live performer, co-writer, backstage and in the studio.
+I continue to supply material to artists and in recent years have worked with a number of producers, mostly focusing on lyrics, song structure and top line melody.

 I have sung, played guitar and performed as a solo artist, plus led a series of London-based live acts since the 1980s.
-Most recently with the Birdcage live four-piece, alongside the excellent trio of John Park (drums/vocals), Dave Williamson (bass/vocals) and my current co-writer James (keyboards/vocals).
+Notably with the Birdcage live four-piece, alongside the excellent trio of John Park (drums/vocals), Dave Williamson (bass/vocals) and James Hawkins (keyboards/vocals).

 Working for the MU